Due to the COVID-19 Pandemic the BCANDS 2020 National Indigenous Disability and Wellness Gathering has been rescheduled to 2021

 You should!
 As well as: Indigenous Leadership; Disability Service Providers; Indigenous, Provincial, Territorial, Federal and Municipal Government's Disability, Health and Accessibility related Departments; Indigenous Social Development and Health Programs; Indigenous Health Directors / Leads; Physicians: Nurse Practitioners; Policy Makers; Program Managers; Psychologists; Public Guardians & Trustees; Researchers; Social Workers; Individuals and Families Living with a Disability(s), etc.

-Carla Qualtrough is the Minister of Public Services and Procurement and Accessibility, previously holding the appointment of Minister of Sport and Persons with Disabilities.
+Carla Qualtrough is the Minister of Employment, Workforce Development and Disability Inclusion.
+Previously Minister Qualtrough was the Minister of Public Services and Procurement and Accessibility, and prior to that was the Minister of Sport and Persons with Disabilities.
 Prior to her career in politics, Carla was successful lawyer, dedicated volunteer, and Paralympic swimmer.
 Committed to equity and inclusion, Carla has practised human rights law at the federal and provincial levels.
 She chaired the Minister’s Council on Employment and Accessibility in British Columbia, and was an adjudicator with the Workers’ Compensation Appeals Tribunal.
 Carla has been visually impaired since birth.
 Passionate about the power of sport and physical activity to change lives, Carla has volunteered locally, nationally, and internationally, including with the International Paralympic Committee and for the Toronto 2015 Pan and Parapan American Games.
 She has been President of the Canadian Paralympic Committee and Chair of the Sport Dispute Resolution Centre of Canada.
 Carla was on the Board of the Canadian Centre for Ethics in Sport, and was Vice-Chair of the Delta Gymnastics Society.
 As an athlete, Carla won three Paralympic and four World Championship medals.
 Carla has degrees in political science from the University of Ottawa and law from the University of Victoria.
 Among many awards for her work, she has been named one of Canada’s Most Influential Women in Sport six times, received a Queen Elizabeth II Diamond Jubilee Medal in 2012 and was the 2017 recipient of the BCANDS National Indigenous Partnership Award.

 MR. STEVEN ESTEY

 Steven Estey is a former Human Rights Officer at Disabled Peoples' International, a Canadian based non-government organization that works globally to advance the human rights of persons with disabilities.
+Steven is currently under contract with BCANDS as the Lead Consultant in the Society's work domestically and internationally on the Convention on the Rights of Persons with Disabilities.
 For more than 25 year Steven has worked with disabled peoples' organizations, human rights institutions, governments, intergovernmental organizations and United Nations agencies to advance disability rights.
 Steven has extensive experience in the areas of government relations, international cooperation, economic development, human rights and disability.

 MS. TABATHA TRANQUILLA